uw-vortex/VORTEX-handbook/09-onboarding.md

 * MSc students will be expected to create new scripts to run custom analysis, or edit existing scripts to deal with data in new formats specific to their thesis studies.
 MSc students are also expected to be able to code their statistics and graphs using RStudio.
 * PhD students will be expected to do all of the above and act as primary mentors to junior students learning the basic steps.
 Depending on career aspirations and learning objectives, I trust that PhD students will decide at what level of coding they want to push themselves.
 There are diminishing returns to learn to code if you do not intend to use those skills in a future career, so I only ask you learn enough to promote open science in the VORTEX Lab.
 I do not expect PhD students to learn to make packages / full programs / GUIs.\

+An excellent starting point will be the VORTEX Coding Bootcamp Tasklist that will be distributed in the first month of term.

 ### MATLAB:
 To begin your MATLAB learning journal, here are some excellent resources to review prior to working in the lab:
 * Borrow Jason's copy of 'An Introduction to Programming and Numerical Methods in MATLAB' by SR Otto & JP Denier;